HughP/dnj-corpus/README.md

 'ban
 Basically where we only count segmental features.

-2. I would like to get a unique string count which assumes that the language's punctuation is the border of words.
+2. I would like to get a unique string count which properly accounts for the orthography's non-standard use of Unicode Characters. often times word counters use punctuation attributes to mark the end of a word, when it is not followed by a space.

-If I say that space is the word break then words punctuation is included in words.
+If I say that space is the word break then words punctuation is included in words, but not all words are separated by spaces.

 3. I would like to count overtly marked tonal melodies.
 That is something like: